OPCFoundation/UA-CloudLibrary/README.md

 # UA-CloudLibrary

-Reference implementation of the UA Cloud Library.
+The reference implementation of the UA Cloud Library.
+The UA Cloud Library enables the storage and querying of OPC UA Information Models from the Cloud.

+## Features

+* REST interface
+* GraphQL interface
+* Swagger UI
+* GraphQL UI
+* User management UI
+* Cross-platform: Runs on Microsoft Azure, Amazon Web Services, Google Cloud Platform

 ## Setup